HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-process.md

       - Add the "rfc-community-review" and the "Governance" labels.

+- Add a minimum two week _last call_ for the completion of the Community review to the top-level summary comment in the RFC pull request.

+    **EXAMPLE**:

+    **April 1**: Last call for community review

-  - Share a link to the RFC pull request for community review on the HumanCellAtlas **#dcp** slack channel
+- Request a Community review of the RFC on the HumanCellAtlas **#dcp** slack channel.
+Include a link to the RFC pull request and the last call deadline:

+    **EXAMPLE**

+     ***@channel**: Call for community review of the RFC process - https://github.com/HumanCellAtlas/dcp-community/pull/27 - Last call is April 1.*

 #### DCP PM:
 - Assign a **Shepherd** by completing the *Shepherd* section in the RFC template and pushing the commit.
 The **Shepherd** guides the RFC and its **Author(s)** through the process.

-- If there is a *Scientific "guardrails"* section in the RFC, assign the **Science Reviewer** as a reviewer of the pull request and add the "science-review-required" label.
+- If there is a *Scientific "guardrails"* section in the RFC:
+  - Assign the **Science Reviewer** as a reviewer of the pull request
+  - Add the "science-review-required" label
+  - Add a two week _last call_ for the completion of the Science review to the top-level summary comment in the RFC pull request.

+    **EXAMPLE**:

+    **April 5**: Last call for science review

+   **NOTE**: The Science review occurs in parallel to the Community review.

 ### Reviewing RFCs